Need Your Love So Bad: Fleetwood Mac

-The song was released as a single, backed with "Stop Messin' Round", and reached No. 31 on the UK Singles Chart in August 1968, and No. 7 in the Netherlands.
+"Need Your Love So Bad" was released as a single, backed with "Stop Messin' Round", and reached No. 31 on the UK Singles Chart in August 1968, and No. 7 in the Netherlands.
+The band originally considered releasing "Need Your Love So Bad" as a Part One and Part Two with the second half faded in, but they decided against this.
+In a review by New Musical Express, Derek Jones thought that the song was "too limited in its appeal" to be a successful single and that the string section was the "only concession to commerciality".
+He thought that the single was "super" and hoped that his assessment on the song's commercial prospects were incorrect.

 Later in the UK, it was reissued as a single by Blue Horizon (designated as the A-side with "No Place to Go" as the B-side) and CBS as part of its "Hall of Fame Hits" series (designated as the B-side with "Albatross" as the A-side).

+Green later expressed his grievances with the string section, saying that "it's not the arrangement that's old fashioned, it's the actual sound of the strings.
+It sounds like really old blokes were playing it...or old women."
+He posited that the song could have been a bigger hit without the string overdubs.

 The song is included on several Fleetwood Mac compilation albums, including The Pious Bird of Good Omen (1969), Greatest Hits (1971), and others.
 In 1999, The Complete Blue Horizon Sessions 1967–1969 was released with additional takes of the song.
-One included additional guitar and vocal overdubs by Green that was planned for an American single, but never issued.
+One of those takes was planned for an American single, which included some additional guitar and vocal overdubs from Green, but this version was never commercially issued until its inclusion on The Complete Blue Horizon Sessions 1967–1969.

 Gary Moore

 In 1995, guitarist and singer Gary Moore recorded the song for Blues for Greeny (1995), a tribute album to Peter Green, who sang and played guitar on Fleetwood Mac's rendition.
 Moore's version was also released as a single in June 1995 and reached No. 48 on the UK Singles Chart.